Adam Schiff says impeachment will focus on Trump's 'fundamental breach' of his oath

 Schiff’s high-profile position has drawn the ire of Trump, who repeatedly berated the congressman on Twitter over the weekend.

-But he's frequently repeated his calls for an investigation into Biden in recent days, despite there being no evidence that Biden or his son did anything wrong.
+But he has frequently repeated his calls for an investigation into Biden in recent days, despite a lack of evidence that Biden or his son did anything wrong.
 While Biden did pressure Ukraine to fire a prosecutor that was, among other things, investigating the company linked to his son, he did so on behalf of a bipartisan and multinational effort unrelated to that investigation.

 House Minority Whip Steve Scalise, R-La., defended Trump's conduct and his handling of the call with Zelenskiy during an interview on "Meet the Press," repeating Trump's call for an investigation into Biden and framing the president's efforts as aimed at investigating 2016 election interference primarily.